 Things You'll Need

-- A Rip Fence (a straight edge or even straight plank of wood is acceptable).
+- Rip Fence (a straight edge or even straight plank of wood is acceptable)

-- A Sacrificial Sheet (MDF or Plywood will do fine).
+- Sacrificial board (MDF or Plywood will do fine)

 Steps to Cutting the Thick Wood with Circular Saw